elseano/rundown/examples/rpc.md

 Rundown supports RPC functionality which enables your scripts to alter how rundown displays and handles process execution.

+Behind the scenes, rundown uses this to change behaviour, but you also have direct access to the RPC queue.

+There's two modes to Rundown's RPC:

+1. File based, using the `$RUNDOWN` environment varible which contains the file path.
+2. Writing the `\e[R` escape code to STDOUT.

+The escape code functionality hasn't been built yet.

 ## Changing the spinner title

 Rundown RPC supports setting the spinner title via: